darkstego/wakib-emacs/README.md

-In order to add your own changes to the starter kit that won't be overwritten anytime you update the project, create a subdirectory named `local` in your emacs.d directory, and add your changes to a file called `init-local.el`.
-You could just copy or rename the template from the `init-local.el.template` file that comes with the project.
+In order to add your own changes to the starter kit that won't be overwritten anytime you update the project, create a subdirectory named `user` in your emacs.d directory, and add your changes to a file called `init-user.el`.
+You could just copy or rename the template from the `init-user.el.template` file that comes with the project.
 The template file contains some common changes that did not fit as part of the default starter kit.